mendhak/mendhak.github.io/_posts/2022-04-19-zero-trust-poor-choice-of-words.md

 Google have phrased their implementation as ["BeyondCorp"](https://www.beyondcorp.com/) which takes the connotations away by talking about the edges.
 Could this be evolved to take on a more generic meaning?

-"Parameterless Security" or "Boundaryless Security" - in a similar veing to BeyondCorp, it's conveying a sense of security that's everywhere.
+"Parameterless Security" or "Boundaryless Security" - in a similar vein to BeyondCorp, it's conveying a sense of security that's everywhere.
 Quite a mouthful to say.

 "Continuous Verification" or "Continuous Security" - this is somewhat accurate, though it sounds a bit tedious; would a user think that they'll need to keep logging in every few minutes?